 Federal Bureau of Prisons

-AO Reed coordinated closely with Bureau of Prisons to ensure preventive measures were taken to ensure staff and inmates remained safe during the lifting operation.
+AO Reed coordinated closely with the Bureau of Prisons to ensure preventive measures were taken to ensure staff and inmates remained safe during the lifting operation and construction.

 Ventura County Jail